Modular forms from Noether-Lefschetz theory: Elliptic Fibrations

-The resulting cubic curve in $\P^2$ has a flex point at $[0:1:0]$, which is taken to be the identity of a group law in the smooth case.
+This cubic curve has a flex point at $[0:1:0]$, which serves as the identity of a group law in the smooth case.
 The curve is singular if and only if the right hand side has a multiple root, which occurs when $\Delta=4A^3+27B^2=0$.
-These singular curves are all isomorphic to the nodal cubic, except for $A=B=0$, which gives the cuspidal cubic.\\\\ To replicate this construction in the relative case, let $Y$ be a smooth projective variety, and $\L\in \Pic(Y)$ an ample line bundle.
+These singular curves are all isomorphic to the nodal cubic, except for when $A=B=0$, which corresponds to the cuspidal cubic.\\\\ To replicate this construction in the relative case, let $Y$ be a smooth projective variety, and $\L\in \Pic(Y)$ an ample line bundle.
 We form the $\P^2$ bundle

 The same Weierstrass equation (\ref{weier}) makes sense for $x,y,z$ fiber coordinates, and